 A car accident can cause debilitating back and spinal injuries, including a curvature of the spinal column known as scoliosis.
-If you or one of your loved ones recently suffered a spinal cord injury in a car crash, our Oklahoma car accident lawyers may be able to help you get compensated for your medical bills, the earnings you’ve lost, and other expenses caused by the accident.
+If you or one of your loved ones recently suffered a spinal cord injury in a car crash, we may be able to help you get compensated for your medical bills, the earnings you’ve lost, and other expenses caused by the accident.
 If you’ve sustained a serious injury, you deserve the benefit of skilled legal representation to help you evaluate your options.

 What is Scoliosis?
 Can it Be Caused by Physical Trauma?